Alice Harriman: Marriage mystery

 Her married-name signature, used for a short time (1907) before she reverted to using her maiden-name signature.

 The only year in which she used the name Harriman-Browne was in 1907 in her books, including the book about Chaperoning Adrienne.
 The next year, she started a publishing company, using only her maiden name, Harriman.
-In Seattle, on May 2, 1907, she married Seneca F. Browne.
+In Seattle, on May 2, 1907, she married Seneca Floraine Browne.
+She filed for divorce from him in Seattle on 7 January 1910 on grounds of abandonment for more than one year.

 She gave different marital statuses when asked to list whether married.

 Alice was listed as single in the 1870 census (she was 9) and the 1880 census (she was 19).
 Most of the 1890 census was destroyed by fire.
 In the 1900 census and 1910 census, she is listed as divorced.
 In the 1920 census, as well as the Who's Who guides of 1911 and 1914, she is listed as widowed.
 Finally, on the Biographical Index Cards, 1781–1990, Sacramento, California: California State Library she is listed as widowed.